 Food options in Kamikochi – similar to data connection, Kamikochi station and Kappabashi area has tons of option for food and snacks, but once you leave for your trek you can only get food at the lodges.
 So if you intend to do a long trek (past Yokoo Sanso), make sure you bring some snacks and water!

 Luggage Storage in Kamikochi – There is a luggage storage at Kamikochi bus station, but it’s not a coin locker.
 Rates are by the day.
-Small: ¥350 / Medium: ¥400 / Large: ¥500 (¥600 for oversize).
+Small: ¥350 / Medium: ¥400 / Large: ¥500 (¥600 for oversized).
 Bags can be stored overnight, and the office is only open from 6:00 a.m. to 5:00 p.m.
 Click here for more information.

 Accommodation – private lodges and beds at the mountain lodge gets booked up really fast during peak season.
 I suggest booking as soon as you have firmed up your itinerary.
 Scroll down for the list of accommodations!

 Wild Japanese Macaque – You might encounter these cute monkeys while in Kamikochi.
 But no matter how cute, they are still wild animals.
 Do not approach or attempt to feed them.
 Monkeys can be very territorial.
-If you see a group of them on your trek, it’s best to walk confidently past them and not make an eye contact.
+If you see a group of them on your trek, it’s best to walk confidently past them and most importantly do not make an eye contact.
 Eye contact are seen as a sign of aggression and the alpha males might attack you.
 Keep all food away from their sights.

 Kamikochi Trekking Map – Kamikochi visitor center sells walking maps for 1,100 yen.
 It’s not super necessary if you’re just going to hike the Karasawa Circque (which is the route I am describing on this blog) since the trails are very well-marked, but if you’re going further I recommend buying the map before you leave the bus station.